Pedro Teixeira

-His exploits are considered remarkable even by today's standards.
 Because of Teixeira and other Portuguese who pushed into the depths of the Amazon, Portugal was able to obtain far more of South America from their Spanish competitors than the Treaty of Tordesillas had granted in 1494.
 Teixeira's expedition became the first simultaneously to travel up and down the Amazon River.
 He was called by the Indian natives Curiua-Catu, meaning The Good and Friendly White Man.